 Lloyd's closely monitors concentrations of risk across the market and tests risk exposure against clearly defined risk appetites as established by the Council.
+Lloyd's also has a concentration risk framework which sets out the identification, monitoring and management of key sources of potential concentration risk.
 Specialist supervisory teams across Lloyd's monitor concentrations across the following areas: region-perils, class of business, geographical location, and method of distribution in insurance and investment counterparties, amongst others.
 Whilst syndicates define the type of business that they write, at the market level Lloyd's seeks to avoid inappropriate concentration of premium sources, monitoring concentration of business in poorly performing classes, and material sources of premium by method of placement as well as coverholder concentration.
 Managing agents controlling more than 10% of overall market gross written premium are also subject to Council review.
 Any reported metrics outside of appetite are reported to and discussed by the Risk Committee and the Council.
 Specific and targeted actions can then be agreed, which will be discussed with specific managing agents or the market as a whole, as appropriate.
 These actions can vary considerably depending on the nature of the risk or the class of business impacted, with different levels of the requirements placed on syndicates, which forms part of Lloyd's oversight role of the market.